getzep/docs.getzep.com/docs/sdk/chat_history/search.md

 # Vector Search over Chat History

-Zep allows developers to search the long-term memory store for relevant historical conversations.
+Zep allows developers to search the Zep long-term memory store for relevant historical conversations.

-## Searching for Messages
+## Searching for Messages or Summaries

-Zep supports vector similarity search for Messages in the long-term memory storage.
-This allows you to find Messages that are contextually similar to a given query, with the results sorted by a similarity or `distance`.
+Zep supports vector similarity search for Messages or Summaries of messages stored by Zep.
+This allows you to populate prompts with past conversations contextually similar to a given query, with the results sorted by a similarity score or `distance`.

+### When to use Summaries versus Messages

+Zep supports searching for both Messages and Summaries.
+Given that individual messages may lack conversational context, Summaries are often a better choice for search.
+See the discussion about [message limitations](http://localhost:8001/sdk/chat_history/search/#limitations) below.

+Messages, however, can contain specific details that may be useful for your application.
+It is possible to execute both types of searches within your app.

+### MMR Reranking Summaries
+Since summaries often share information, particualrly when the Message Window is set to a lower threshold, it is often useful to use [Maximum Marginal Relevance (MMR)](../search_query.md) reranking of search results.
+Zep has build-in, hardware accelerated support for MMR and enabling it is simple.

 !!! info "Constructing Search Queries"